 Chris Slade describes the son et lumiere presentation at the abbey of Bon Repos called "Le Pays de Conomor" in Brittany, which takes place during the first two weeks of August.

 It’s incredible.
-In May there are 4 bank holidays: 1st May – workers day, 8th May – end of war (or my wedding anniversary), 17th May – Ascension day, and Pentecote – 27th May.
+In May there are 4 bank holidays: 1st May – Workers day (or Fête du Travail); 8th May – End of war, VE Day (or my wedding anniversary); 17th May – Ascension day; 27th May – Pentecôte.
 So, if the Bank Holiday falls on a Thursday or a Tuesday the French obviously take the extra day off and have a long weekend ‘faire le pont’.

-After 20 yrs of living here I still find it strange.
-It reminds me of the French attitude to ‘apres vente’ or customer service (there is a television broadcast which mocks it).
+After 20 years of living here I still find it strange.
+It reminds me of the French attitude to ‘après-vente’ or customer service (there is a television broadcast which mocks it).
 I ordered some parts for my Countax mower in March at a local agent in Guingamp.
 Six weeks later, still no blades.
 They put it down to reorganization, as it was taken over by an American firm last year (typical of another excellent British product selling out) and they blamed the French agent who deals directly with England.
-I thought it was just pathetic and cancelled the order, found an e-shop on ebay and ordered direct as he had the parts in stock and they should be here at the weekend and at a cheaper price.
+I thought it was just pathetic and cancelled the order, found an e-shop on eBay and ordered direct as he had the parts in stock that they should be here at the weekend at a cheaper price.

 There seems to be an inertia with businesses.
 I guess something to do with their labour laws, where sacking people is difficult, and a lack of flexibility.